rocket-pool/beacon-chain-simulator/README.md

 * Helper scripts: `/scripts/`

 The `validator-deposit` script is used to send a deposit to the Casper deposit contract and register a validator on the beacon chain.
-The `validator-activity` process listens for new epochs on the beacon chain and sends activity messages as long as the specified validator is active.
+The `validator-activity` process listens for new epochs on the beacon chain and sends activity messages while the specified validator is active.
 The `validator-withdraw` script automates the process of exiting a validator from the beacon chain and withdrawing its deposit.

 ## Running the Beacon Chain Simulator